ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs that could be shared with auditors.
-Auditors can use this information to detect logs that misbehaves by not including certificates within the time period stipulated by the MMD metadata.
+Auditors can use this information to detect logs that misbehave by not including certificates within the time period stipulated by the MMD metadata.

 Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other log clients.
-This "safety in numbers" can be achieved by requiring gossiping of STHs only of a certain "freshness" while also refusing to gossip about STHs from logs with too high an STH issuance frequency (see {{sth-pollination}}).
+This "safety in numbers" can be achieved by allowing gossiping of STHs only of a certain "freshness", while also refusing to gossip about STHs from logs with too high an STH issuance frequency (see {{sth-pollination}}).